jeffh/Fox/docs/source/tutorial.rst

              Observe when you change the failure case to require more than 200 elements for the sort example.
 See :ref:`Configuring Test Generation` for more information.

+             If you want a more thorough exercise of the full data range, use the famous value generator variants - ``FOXFamousInteger``.

 Testing Stateful APIs
 ---------------------